smaxmex/transbasic/README.md

 It is associated with the **F.A.C.I.L.E.** programming course (https://corsofacile.blogspot.com).
 Currently, the course blog does not yet contain specific material on this new Trans BASIC version of BASILICO.

 ### 🛠️ Quick Start Guide
-1. **Download:** Extract the ZIP file and open the `tb` folder.
+1. **Download:** Extract the ZIP file and open the `transbasic-linux` folder.
 Inside, you will also find the executable files `bbcsdl` and `bbcbasic`, which are respectively the executables for BBC BASIC for SDL and console mode.
 2. **Write Code:** Use your preferred text editor (Geany with the provided config files is recommended).
 Save the file with a `.bas` extension.
 3. **Run from the Terminal:**
    * **Italian / Default:** `./tb "my_program.bas"`